zjuwhw/statbook/README.md

 # statbook
-Collection of rmarkdown files about statistic learning
+Collection of rmarkdown files about statistic learning.
+The long-term goal is to build a website to present all these files.